zorantica/db_apex_utils/README.md

 Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.<br>
 It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.<br>
 We use it often to include [APEX Office Print](#https://www.apexofficeprint.com/index.html) Word templates in patches.

+## Oracle APEX - apex_zip_utils package

+Package installation scripts can be found in the folder [apex_zip_utils](https://github.com/zorantica/db_apex_utils/tree/main/apex_zip_utils).

+The package contains following program units:
+- a function unzip_pl to extract files and return them as a SQL dataset
+- a function unzip to extract files and return them as a nested table collection
+- a function unzip_ar to extract files and return them as a associative array collection